Skip to content

 The nRF52840 is likely the most popular MCU in the series and is the most advanced variant in terms of features.1 It has a 64MHz Cortex-M4 CPU with FPU, 1MB flash and 256kB RAM.

-The nRF52 series has good support for using the Zephyr framework to develop the firmware, as is officially backed by Nordic Semiconductor.
+The nRF52 series has good support for using the Zephyr framework to develop the firmware, and is officially backed by Nordic Semiconductor.
 Zephyr provides a RTOS, peripheral drivers and utility API.
 There are many project examples and guides available for using Zephyr with the nRF52.
+Nordic also provides header files/defines if you want to perform direct register level access to the peripherals.

 GPIO Pins